pwilmart/PAW_phospho/README.md

 The script lets the user browse to the PSM export file and browse to the FASTA sequence file.
 Any PSM filters are hard coded at the top of the script.
 The PSM results file parsing is not adaptive.
 It expects all of the default columns typically present in the PSM results table.
 The tab-delimited text output files written by the script use the base file name of the PD PSM export table and append some suffixes.

 If you are interested in using this script, you might want to contact me by email for assistance.
+This tool is in its early stages.
+It may need tweaks to run without errors on other datasets.
+The PD results files depend on how PD is configured.
+They may have fewer or more columns that the data I tested with.

 ---